Malediction5/Hello-World/README.md

 # Hello-World
-This is my first repository, cliche I know
+This is my first repository.
+Hope you like even if its a short one.